The First Impression Problem: Internal Bias Triggers Overthinking in Reasoning Models: Test datasets

 In this section, we provide detailed information for the datasets.

 \paragraph{Lanugages.} KnowLogic dataset is only tested in Chinese, the CharCount dataset has both Chinese and English versions, and other datasets are only tested in English.

-\paragraph{Decoding.} During the generation of full responses, all tests employ greedy decoding.
-For the complex mathematical reasoning datasets AIME2024 and AIME2025, we set \textit{max\_new\_tokens} to 20,000; for KnowLogic dataset, we use \textit{max\_new\_tokens} = 10,000; and for CharCount dataset, we set it to 4096.
+\paragraph{Decoding.} For the complex mathematical reasoning datasets AIME2024 and AIME2025, we set \textit{max\_new\_tokens} to 20,000; for KnowLogic dataset, we use \textit{max\_new\_tokens} = 10,000; and for CharCount dataset, we set it to 4096.
 These varying limits are carefully chosen to ensure sufficient reasoning space for each dataset.
-We further confirm that allowing the model to generate beyond the limit does not lead to correct answers—in most cases, the model enters a parroting phase, repeating previous content without meaningful progress.
+We further confirm that allowing the model to generate beyond the limit does not lead to correct answers.
+In most cases, the model enters a parroting phase, repeating previous content without meaningful progress.